David-EstradaSD/DavesQuotes/README.md

-# ReactQuotes_RoutingAdvanced
+# Dave's Quotes App (React

 ### Overview
-This is a simple "Quotes" app I created that stored "Famous Quotes" or quotes from the public's creation.
+This is a simple "_Dave's Quotes_" app I created that stored "Famous Quotes" or quotes from the public's creation.
 I built this app implementing "_single page application_" with React Routing, thus allowing different URL paths without having to leave the browser and send more Http requests.
 I utilize [Google Firebase](https://firebase.google.com/)'s realtime database to send and fetch quotes and quote comments data.

 ### Technologies